amida-tech/recruitment-registry/api/docs/api.md

 ### System Administration
 <a name="system-administration"/>

-Before any participant can use system, questions and surveys that are to be answered by the participants must be posted to the system.
+Before any participant can use system, questions and surveys that are to be answered by the participants must be created in the system.
 In particular one of the surveys must be specified as a profile survey.
-If the registry requires consent documents they must also be posted.
+If the registry requires consent documents they must also be created.

 This section describes basic administrative API to achieve these tasks.
 Majority of these tasks can also be done during installation with registry specific system initialization scripts.
 In addition the input format of resources (questions, surveys, consent documents) are also examplified.

-More administration functionality can be found [Advanced System Administration](#advanced-system-admin) and [Multi Lingual Support](#multi-lingual-support).
+More administrative functionality can be found [Advanced System Administration](#advanced-system-admin) and [Multi Lingual Support](#multi-lingual-support).

-All the tasks in this section requires `admin` authorization.
+All API requests in this section requires `admin` authorization.

 ##### Questions

-Questions can be posted to the system either individually or as part of a [survey](#admin-surveys).
-Either way they are stored independently and can be shared by multiple surveys.
+Questions can be created either individually or as part of a [survey](#admin-surveys).
+Either way they are stored independently than surveys and can be shared by multiple surveys.

-There are four types of questions: text, bool, choice and choices.
+There are four types of questions: `text`, `bool`, `choice` and `choices`.

 Text questions are the simplest kind where answers are expected to be free text